Multiple facets of our community are abuzz with transportation- and mobility-related talk.

 Let’s be clear here: TransitMiami has absolutely nothing against Mr. Rodriguez on a personal level.

-Professionally, though, we do take issue with the agency whose reigns he controls: MDX.
+Professionally, though, we do take issue with the agency whose reins he controls: MDX.

 Around here, MDX holds the un-honorably earned reputation of being one of the main progenitors of suburban sprawl and endless highway construction.
 It’s these forces that underlie congestion and diminish quality of life in our community.
 MDX is a tenacious antagonist of true urban mobility in the Miami of the 21st century.